brendanoc21/react-movie-labs/README.md

 ## Independent learning (If relevant).

-I used the tmdb website to find the appropriate end points ass well as the structure of responses, such as what fields are a part of "credits" and "people" (i.e. name, biography, etc). https://developer.themoviedb.org/reference
+I used the tmdb website to find the appropriate end points as well as the structure of responses, such as what fields are a part of "credits" and "people" (i.e. name, biography, etc). https://developer.themoviedb.org/reference